77YQ77/scBIT/AD_diagnosis/README.md

 The third stage adaptively fuses the cross-modal attention and the ROI-level embeddings for Alzheimer's diagnosis.

 ### Data Preparation
 Datasets and labels can be downloaded from [ADNI](https://adni.loni.usc.edu/).
-The datasets are further processed by the AAL atlas and normalized, named 'fmri_data_norm. npy' and stored into './data/.'
-The gene subgraph embeddings, calculated in **_scRNA embedding_** and different similarities, should also be converted into 'npy' format and included in './data/.'
+The datasets are further processed by the AAL atlas and normalized, named 'fmri_data.npy' and stored into './data/.'
+The gene subgraph embeddings and different similarities, calculated in **_scRNA embedding_**, should also be converted into 'npy' format and included in './data/.'